utkaln/TypeScript-Getting-Started/README.md

 }
 ```

+* Inheriting a property from JS, TS allows variable by default as type - any.
+However, this can be suppressed by having **compilerOption** set to ```noImplicitAny=true```.
+This will throw compilation error if type is not defined explicitly.
+To define a variable which expects to have values type - any, explicit declaration of type```: any``` is required.

+* Additionally it is a good idea to default initialize parameters of a function to practically make every parameter as optional for the function consumers.

 **strictNullCheck**
 * ```strictNullCheck``` is a mechanism through which TS prevents many ```null``` or ```undefined``` error during compilation time that usually shows in JS.
 Hence this is a good recommended practice to keep this turned on in the tsconfig.json.
-Checking the number of parameters and type of parameter helps debug problems during development instead of catching them later in production.
 * strictNullCheck compiler option must be turned on to ensure any allocation of null or undefined to a variable is flagged as error during compilation
 * To allow null or undefined those must be defined explicitly as annotations.
 Example